Skip to content

 $ vim ruoyi-system.conf

-## Modify as shown in the image
+## Modify the following content

 image